 A traditional loan is much cheaper than an interest-only loan because borrowers pay a lower interest rate and are able to reduce the overall amount they need to pay back straight away.
 And contrary to what banks, mortgage brokers or financial advisers might tell them, investors who choose principal-and-interest loans rather than interest-only loans are typically better off from year one.

-“If your aim is to get a better return on your investment, then anything that diminishes your return is a bad idea,” uno Home Loans CEO Vincent Turner says.
+“If your aim is to get a better return on your investment, then anything that diminishes your return is a bad idea,” uno Home Loans founder and chief innovation officer, Vincent Turner says.
 “Given that interest-only loans cost more than principal and interest loans, unless you have some other factor – such as a need for cashflow – then choosing an interest-only loan is costing you money.”

 What the calculator measures